Buying A House with a 6% Interest Rate Is SMART

 Focus on personal readiness rather than timing the market

-But I would suggest is just buying when it's the right time in your life, having stability, relationship stability, work stability, you know, um, location stability, knowing that you're going to be in that area for a longer period of time, and having a longer [clears throat] term time horizon.
-I would say 5 7 10 years minimum on anything you're buying at the moment.
-And that's because there's a chance that home prices do just move, you know, with the rate of inflation, right?
-So, no real growth in home prices, if you will, when you're when you're comparing it to inflation, but home prices getting more expensive over time because of how inflation actually works.
+But I would suggest just buying when it's the right time in your life, having stability, relationship stability, work stability, location stability, knowing that you're going to be in that area for a longer period of time, and having a longer term time horizon.
+I would say 5, 7, 10 years minimum on anything you're buying at the moment.
+And that's because there's a chance that home prices do just move with the rate of inflation.
+No real growth in home prices when you're comparing it to inflation, but home prices getting more expensive over time because of how inflation actually works.

-So, if I were to sum this article up in a couple of words, what I would say, if you're buying now, you know exactly what you're getting, right?
+So, if I were to sum this up in a couple of words, what I would say is — if you're buying now, you know exactly what you're getting.
 You know the payment, you know the price, you know the interest rate, you know exactly where everything is.
 By waiting, you don't know.
 You don't know where prices are going to be.
 You don't know where interest rates are going to be.
-You don't know where you know your job stabil.
-Like, you don't know where any of that stuff is going to be.
+You don't know where your job stability is going to be.
+You don't know where any of that stuff is going to be.
 So, the earlier you can do that, the better off you're going to be long term.